Rural Minnesota needs you to vote.

 Looking out for our neighbors, whether they are down the road or across the globe: this is what we are good at in rural Minnesota.

-Individual actions help us each individually – saving us money, protecting our health, or increasing our home or property’s resilience.
+Individual actions help us each individually – they save us money, protect our health, or increase our home or property’s resilience.
 These are critical.

 Here’s what it takes:

-- Leaders who understand and are honest about climate change
+- Leaders who understand and are honest about climate change.

 Now is the time to make significant investments in our water systems.
 Federal and state money has been allocated to help communities make these investments.